Tachikawa Ki-9

 The Tachikawa Ki-9 (九五式一型練習機, Kyūgo-shiki ichigata renshuki) was an intermediate training aircraft of the Imperial Japanese Army Air Force built by Tachikawa Aircraft Company Ltd in the 1930s.
 It was known to the Allies under the nickname of "Spruce" during World War II.
+This aircraft was mistakenly identified as a Tatchikawa by the British.

 Design and development

-The Ki-9 was a two-seat unequal wingspan biplane design.
+The Ki-9 was a two-seat, unequal wingspan biplane design.
 Tachikawa originally planned to use the same basic airframe for both basic training and intermediate training, differentiating the two models by the use of different engines.

 The prototype Ki-9 flew on 7 January 1935, powered by a 261 kW nine-cylinder Hitachi Ha-13a radial engine.
 The second prototype was identical, and the third prototype was powered by a 112 hp Nakajima NZ seven-cylinder radial engine.
-The third prototype exhibited stability problems due a center of gravity issue, and as a result the primary trainer model was abandoned and the Ki-9 was developed only for the intermediate trainer.
+The third prototype exhibited stability problems due to a center of gravity issue, and, as a result, the primary trainer model was abandoned and the Ki-9 was developed only for the intermediate trainer.
 Tachikawa subsequently developed the Ki-17 for the primary trainer role.
 The first production aircraft were delivered in 1935.

 Operational history

 The Ki-9 was introduced to service as the Army Type 95-1 Medium Grade Trainer Model A under the former aircraft naming nomenclature system.
-The first version had a complex split-axle landing gear with fairings over the top of the wheels.
-In 1939 this was modified and simplified, the fuselage slightly shortened and total weight reduced.
+The first version had a complex, split-axle landing gear with fairings over the top of the wheels.
+In 1939, this was modified and simplified, the fuselage slightly shortened, and the total weight reduced.
 The resulting Army Type 95-1 Model B or Ki-9-kai had improved maneuverability and flight characteristics.
-This version was quickly superseded by the Army Type 95-1 Model C, or Ki-9-otsu in full production.
+This version was quickly superseded by the Army Type 95-1 Model C, or Ki-9-otsu, in full production.

 Both versions were used widely for blind-flying training with a folding hood over the rear cockpit, and several were modified with a glazed canopy over the rear cockpit for use as a staff officer transport plane.

-Some were pressed into service for use as "special attack" (kamikaze in American terminology) aircraft in the closing days of the war, fitted with either a 100 kg anti-ship bomb or an oil drum filled with explosives or fuel in the rear cockpit.
+Some were pressed into service for use as "special attack" (kamikaze in American terminology) aircraft in the closing days of the war, fitted with either a 100 kg anti-ship bomb, an oil drum filled with explosives, or fuel in the rear cockpit.

 Production by Tachikawa totaled 2,395 aircraft, ending in 1942.
 At least another 220 Ki-9s were constructed by Tokyo Gasu Denki (also known as Gasuden) from 1943 to 1945.

-The Ki-9 was also flown in wartime by Japanese satellite countries and postwar by the fledgling government of Indonesia, and captured units by the Republic of China.
+The Ki-9 was also flown in wartime by Japanese satellite countries and postwar by the fledgling government of Indonesia and captured units by the Republic of China.